WintKayKhineMyint/SmartHome_DSLCompiler/README.md

         + Reads devices.json
         + Shows device icons
         + Displays ON/OFF, locked/unlocked states
-        + Lights glow when ON
       - This provides a live simulation of smart-home routines

-Supported Devices: led_light, door, tv, fan, thermostat, oven, washer
+Supported Devices: led_light, door, tv, fan, thermostat, oven, washer,blinder

 ## How to Run the Project

 1. Open the project folder SmartHome/
 2. Run the automation engine "python3 run.py"
-3. See the live view in dashboad.html
+3. See the live view in home.html

 ## Technology Used
 + Custom DSL - .smarthome